ptakunju/Machine-Learning-Technique-for-Characterizing-Case-Hardening-Profiles-of-Industrial-Component/README.md

-### Results & Conclusion
+## Results & Conclusion

+Master lots of bearing assemblies with various known L-dimensions and associated core depths have been custom manufactured for evaluating the inspection system.
+These master lots are categorized into four classes based on manufacturer specifications: Accept, Baseline Accept, Baseline Reject, and Reject.
+The specifications for these master lots are provided in Table I

-#### Table I: Specifications of master lots categorized into Accept, Baseline Accept, Baseline Reject, and Reject based on core depth and manufacturer criteria.
+### Table I: Specifications of master lots categorized into Accept, Baseline Accept, Baseline Reject, and Reject based on core depth and manufacturer criteria.

 | Lot | L-Dimension (mm) | Core Depth (mm) | Condition |
 |----|----------------|----------------|-----------|